-The Consolidated assets of Petron Corporation and its Subsidiaries as of end-2022 amounted to ₽ 460.07 billion, 13% or ₽ 52.65 billion higher than end-2021 balance of ₽ 407.42 billion.
+The Consolidated assets of Petron Corporation and its Subsidiaries as of end-2022 amounted to P 460.07 billion, 13% or P 52.65 billion higher than end-2021 balance of P 407.42 billion.
 The increase in total assets can be traced to higher inventories and receivables.

-Financial assets at fair value went up to ₽ 1.75 billion from ₽ 1.01 billion primarily from higher mark-tomarket valuation of outstanding commodity hedges.
+Financial assets at fair value went up to ₽ 1.75 billion from ₽ 1.01 million due to higher gains on outstanding currency hedges.

-Trade and other receivables - net increased by 58% to ₽ 81.98 billion owing to higher sales volume and prices.
+Trade and other receivables - net increased by 58% to P 81.98 billion owing to higher sales volume and prices.

-Inventories rose by ₽ 17.66 billion to ₽ 85.35 billion mainly from higher crude and finished product prices. .
+Inventories rose by P 17.66 billion to P 85.35 billion mainly from higher prepaid taxes and unused creditable withholding taxes.